-When I came home, I did some stretches and my turnout is almost 180 degrees.
-Mu turnout has NEVER been that good.
-My turnout has always been dismal, even when I took ballet as a kid.
 He aligned my hips, because my right side was more turned out than my left, but now they are pretty much even.
 Sadly, the results are temporary, but he proved to me that I do have the mobility to do these things, but I have to train myself to relax my muscles in order to do them which is going to take some time to learn.
 I’m going to see him a few more times, because he told me I would be amazed at how much progress he could make for my muscle tightness.
 After what he did today, I believe him 100%

 We learn best from trying things that are a little out of reach for us.
 If something is too hard for us, we will only get better if we do more than we can do.